 Currently there are about 130 artists participating in the program, whose works include both abstract and representational art in a variety of media and subjects.
 These works of art are currently on display at eight public and private venues.
 Each venue has one or more EAFA volunteer managers who are responsible for hanging, managing, and taking down each show.

-The venues include Overlake Medical Center PACCAR Conference/Education Center, South Tower and Medicine/Oncology, as well as Bellevue Regional Library, Mercer Slough Environmental Center, Lewis Creek Community Center, The Gardens Retirement Community in Bellevue, Ultimate Salon Studios in Bellevue, and the Department of Ecology in Bellevue.
+The venues include Overlake Medical Center PACCAR Conference/Education Center, South Tower, W2 Hallway, and Medicine/Oncology, as well as Bellevue Regional Library, Mercer Slough Environmental Center, Lewis Creek Community Center, The Gardens Retirement Community in Bellevue, and the Department of Ecology in Bellevue.

 Fellow Public Art Program artists: If a venue manager invites you to participate in an upcoming show at a venue, please respond ASAP so that she can plan for the show, and also, so that your name will be announced in the upcoming Newsletter.

 Last Updated on Monday, 13 January 2014 19:24